Brijendrakashyap/Instantpay-Assignment-Task/README.md

 # First Setup Project

-# Any error or issues Apis check in Postman then Ran Command php artisan optimize.
+# Any error or issues Apis check in Postman then Run Command php artisan optimize.

 # Authentication Mechanism:
 #